jessjep/jessjep/README.md

 I’m currently working on a blog/portfolio to showcase my growing number of personal projects.

-I rely primarily on ggplot2 and the tidyverse in R to create my visualisations.
+I rely primarily on ggplot2 and the tidyverse in R to create my visualisations, but am learning more tools and techniques as I go.

 <!---
 jessjep/jessjep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.